Service Employees International Union: Local 1000

 In Knox v.
-Service Employees International Union, Local 1000, the U.S. Supreme Court found Local 1000 had used illegal fundraising during the 2005 California Special Election.
+Service Employees International Union, Local 1000, the US Supreme Court found Local 1000 had used illegal fundraising during the 2005 California Special Election.

 Committee of Interns and Residents

 Committee of Interns and Residents Local 1957 is the largest housestaff union in the United States.

 National Association of Government Employees (NAGE)

 The National Association of Government Employees (NAGE), SEIU Local 5000, represents tens of thousands of state, federal, and municipal government employees including nurses, EMS professionals, firefighters, police and correctional officers, and military air technicians.

-Local 1 Canada
+SEIU Healthcare (Local 1 Canada)

-The largest local in Canada is SEIU Local 1 Canada.
+The largest local in Canada is SEIU Healthcare, formerly known as SEIU Local 1 Canada.
 It represents over 50,000 health care and community services workers in Ontario and British Columbia.
 Its members work in hospitals, home care, nursing and retirement homes and community services.
+In 2013 the union was re-branded SEIU Healthcare.

 Composition

-According to SEIU's Department of Labor records since 2005 (when membership classifications were first reported) about 2% of the union's membership are considered retirees, with eligibility to vote in the union.
+According to SEIU's Department of Labor records since 2005 (when membership classifications were first reported) about two percent of the union's membership are considered retirees, with eligibility to vote in the union.
 SEIU contracts also cover some non-members, known as agency fee payers, which since 2005 have numbered comparatively about one tenth of the size of the union's membership.
 As of 2014 this accounts for about 35,000 retirees and about 180,000 non-members paying agency fees, compared to about 1.8 million regular members.